 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" generally refers to financial incentives that are in place to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
-Different types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be handled by the state of California, by your utility company or by county or municipality, while others are federal.
-Some solar incentives you might qualify for are:
+The term "solar incentives" broadly refers to financial incentives that are in place to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Solar incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the California government and some by your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the value added by your solar system when paying property tax on your home.
+- Tax Exemptions: Tax exemptions may come in two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your home.

-- Net Metering: You may be able to sign a net metering contract with your Millbrae utility company.
+- Net Metering: You can sign a net metering agreement with your Millbrae utility company.
 This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
 They will then subtract this value from your monthly utility bill.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of your solar system's cost.

-The ITC was originally for 30% of the cost of installing a solar system, although it has fluctuated slightly over the years between 26-30%.
+The ITC originally covered 30% of the total cost of installing a solar system, and has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum claim amount.
-The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
+There is no maximum amount you can claim.
+The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Millbrae solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Millbrae solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Like with federal incentives, these could include rebates, tax credits and more.
-These solar incentives — which might be given by the state of California, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the local or state level.
+The incentives — which might be handled by the state of California, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Millbrae